 Programme and Lesson Planning

 Programme-level planning takes the form of a curriculum, which is annually reviewed and updated.
 Teaching content and delivery are clearly planned at every stage to meet the learning objectives set out in the curriculum.

 Lesson plans are tailored to meet the needs of each class, including their educational background, culture, language ability, age range and gender mix.

 The English level and academic ability of each learner are assessed before they commence the programme in Cambridge through the submission of a short personal essay.
 Our teachers ensure learners are taught at the right level and receive any additional support they require.

 Monitoring and Assessment of Learners

 Our teaching staff use evaluation criteria, such as teamwork, critical thinking and group discussion, against which to monitor and assess learners throughout the programme.
-These assessments, together with the learners’ own self-assessments, are used to produce the end-of-course reports.
+These assessments, together with the learners’ own self-assessments, are used to produce personalised end-of-course reports for every student.
 We ensure that all learner assessments are constructive and tailored to meet learners’ specific needs.

 The end-of-course reports are handed out with the certificates of attendance at the final presentation after formal dinner.
 Awards are also given to learners who our staff believe have made the most improvement during the programme or have demonstrated outstanding class contribution.